2018ik/2018ik.github.io/_wiki/light.markdown

 ## Agreement

 We must agree with what is exposed by the light.
 By confessing, we agree with and acknowledge what we see in God as light.

+## Blindness

+The absent of light means we are blind.

+### Elisha

+Elisha struck the Syrians with blindness.
+The New Testament ministry to deal with the enemy is to make them blind, open their eyes, and give them a feast.

+### Saul of Tarsus